SENG637-Group14/seng637-a1/seng637-a1-Group14.md

 - **Benefits:**
   - **Organized and Clear:** It was easier to track what’s been tested since we followed a script, making sure nothing is missed.
   - **Covers All Basics:** The scripted tests helped us confirm that the system worked as expected.
-    It's safe to say that Manual Scripted testing is Consistent, reproducible, and ideal for regression testing.
+    It's safe to say that Manual Scripted testing is consistent, reproducible, and ideal for regression testing.

 - **Challenges:**
   - **Redundant:** Since exploratory testing already found many issues, manual testing sometimes felt repetitive.